microsoft/mu/docs/WhatAndWhy/security.md

 ## Usage

 The Security Patch repos maintain branches that are 1:1 matches with public branches.
-All that is necessary to ingest the security patches is to retarget your Git submodule at the Security Patch repo and pull the branch with the same name.
+All that is necessary to ingest the security patches is to re-target your Git submodule at the Security Patch repo and pull the branch with the same name.
-They are also kept in sync with any `*_RC` tags that are applied to the public repo, so it should be simple to identify which public commit corresponds to wich SP repo commit.
+They are also kept in sync with any `*_RC` tags that are applied to the public repo, so it should be simple to identify which public commit corresponds to which SP repo commit.